logicmoo/logicmoo_workspace/README.md

 phil
 ======
-phil is a parameter learning algorithm that learns the parameters of Hierarchical Probabilistic Logic Programs (HPLP) applying gradient descent (dphil) or Expectation Maximization (emphil).
+phil is a suite of algorithms for learning both the parameters and the structure of Hierarchical Probabilistic Logic Programs (HPLP) from data.
+The parameters are learned applying gradient descent (dphil) or Expectation Maximization (emphil).
+To perform structure leaning, phil initially generates a large HPLP and applies a regularized parameter learning on it.
+Then clauses with small values of probabilities are dropped.

 Installation
 ------------